vdudouyt/usbsniff/README.md

 * Does usb_replay respects the timings?

-  It waits for a specified interval (after sharp sign) before performing each call.
+  Yes, it waits for a specified interval (which is specified in seconds after the sharp sign) before performing each call.